kyngon/ftblog/_pages/about.md

 I enjoy:
   - reading books: mostly fantasy, SF and mistery.
-  - reading comics: both occidental and manga.
+  - reading comics: both manga and different styles.
   - gaming online: games such as World of Warcraft and Path of Exile.
   - gaming offline: old LucasArts point'n'click adventure games, such as The Secret of Monkey Island, Day of the Tentacle, etc.
   - making origami